acusti/onscrolling/README.md

 ## Tests

-Tests use Mocha + Should.js + Sinon.
-Using `npm test` will run the tests in headless Chrome via mocha-chrome, but you can also open `test/index.html` directly in a browser.
+Tests use vitest + happy-dom, and can be run with `yarn test`.

 ## TODO